averi-giudicessi/averi-giudicessi.github.io/projects/posts/2024-01-13/index.md

 ![Robbie in San Diego](robbie-san-diego.jpeg){fig-alt="A brown and white dog standing outside behind a green plant in the sun" .preview-image}

 I am currently in a busy second year of my doctoral program and hope to write more about my research and upcoming projects here more often.
-For now I will leave you with this incredible picture of my really cute dog enjoying the San Diego sun.
+For now I will leave you with this picture of my really cute dog enjoying the San Diego sun.